Pyzówka: Academic Studies

 An historical study of archives relating to the village was carried out in 1972 by Professor Mieczysław Adamczyk.
 The unpublished manuscript contains transcripts of archival material dating from 1767.
 A copy is held in the village.

 In the 1970s Dr F. Pine and T. Bogdanowicz carried out socio-anthropological fieldwork in the village that included observer participation for two years as well as an analysis of parish records, historical archives and door to door surveys of village households.
 Dr Pine's doctoral thesis is held at the University of London and the London School of Economics.

 Wiesław Parzygnat, the current village Sołtys (Elder), is recording personal histories of village residents notably biographies of the much decorated Polish war hero Franciszek Rola (also known as Władysław Smereczynski), and his brother, the village Soltys and social activist Jan Rola, recipient of Poland's highest civil honour, the Gold Cross of Merit.
-The biographies are published on the village website.